mayflower-tech/natuerlich/docs/anchors.md

 # Anchors

 **natuerlich** supports [WebXR Anchors Module](https://immersive-web.github.io/anchors/) with the `useAnchor` and `usePersistedAnchor` hooks.
-Both hooks return a tuple containg the `anchor` and a `createAnchor` function.
-If no anchor is yet present, the returned `anchor` is undefined.
-Once the `createAnchor` function is called, a new anchor is created.
-If the process was successfull, the returned `anchor` will contain a `XRAnchor`.
+Both hooks return a tuple containing the `anchor` and a `createAnchor` function.
+If no anchor is present, the returned `anchor` is undefined.
+A new anchor is created once the `createAnchor` function is called.
+If the process is successful, the returned `anchor` will contain an `XRAnchor`.

 The `XRAnchor` contains the `anchorSpace` property.
 The `anchorSpace` property can be used to display content at the position of the anchor using the `SpaceGroup` component.
 The `SpaceGroup` component takes the `space` property and renders all its children at the origin of the provided space.

 In the following example, we create a box that can be positioned by pinching anywhere in the scene.
-Once the user pinched the anchor and therefore the box is set to that position.
+Once the user pinches, the anchor and the box is set to that position.
 The anchor is persisted even when restarting the immersive experience.

 #### Important:

-The `SpaceGroup` component must be placed inside the `ImmersiveSessionOrigin`, if present.
+The `SpaceGroup` component must be placed inside the `ImmersiveSessionOrigin` if a `ImmersiveSessionOrigin` is present.
 Furthermore, the `"anchors"` feature must be added to the `sessionOptions` for the [WebXR Anchors Module](https://immersive-web.github.io/anchors/) to be active if supported by the device.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-anchors-8wls7l?file=/src/app.tsx)